Improving the convergence of an iterative algorithm for solving arbitrary linear equation systems using classical or quantum binary optimization: Abstract

 \section{Abstract}

-Recently, binary optimization has become an attractive research topic due to the development of quantum computing and specialized classical systems inspired by quantum computing.
-These hardware systems promise to speed up the computation significantly.
-In this work, we propose a new method to solve linear systems written as a binary optimization problem.
-The procedure solves the problem efficiently and allows it to handle large linear systems.
-Our approach is founded on the geometry of the original linear problem and resembles the gradient conjugate method.
-The conjugated directions used can significantly improve the algorithm's convergence rate.
-We also show that a partial knowledge of the intrinsic geometry of the problem can divide the original problem into independent sub-problems of smaller dimensions.
-These sub-problems can then be solved using quantum or classical solvers.
-Although determining the geometry of the problem has an additional computational cost, it can substantially improve the performance of our method compared to previous implementations.
+Recent advancements in quantum computing and quantum-inspired algorithms have sparked renewed interest in binary optimization.
+These hardware and software innovations promise to revolutionize solution times for complex problems.
+In this work, we propose a novel method for solving linear systems.
+Our approach leverages binary optimization, making it particularly well-suited for problems with large condition numbers.
+We transform the linear system into a binary optimization problem, drawing inspiration from the geometry of the original problem and resembling the conjugate gradient method.
+This approach employs conjugate directions that significantly accelerate the algorithm's convergence rate.
+Furthermore, we demonstrate that by leveraging partial knowledge of the problem’s intrinsic geometry, we can decompose the original problem into smaller, independent sub-problems.
+These sub-problems can be efficiently tackled using either quantum or classical solvers.
+While determining the problem’s geometry introduces some additional computational cost, this investment is outweighed by the substantial performance gains compared to existing methods.